 By taking the proper steps you can help to reduce the overall impact that SSOs have on the environment and local infrastructure.

 These steps include:

-- not washing fats, oils or grease down the drain;
+- Avoid washing fats, oils or grease down the drain.

-- minimizing water use during heavy rain storms; and
+- Minimize water use during heavy rain storms.